Artificial intelligence

 Article by Serena De Pater En Razo Van Berkel

-In December 2023, the European Parliament and the Council of the EU reached a political agreement on the AI Artificial Intelligence Act.
+In March 2024 the European Parliament adopted the European AI Act.
 The text is pending for formal adoption and translation.
 The focus of the AI act is on safeguarding European values and creating a framework for reliable AI development and implementation.

 The AI Regulation will enter into force 20 days after its publication in the Official Journal of the European Union and will not be fully applicable until two years later (with some exceptions).